-- 27. A school's achievement rate is calculated by taking the number of learning aims in scope achieved by learners in a particular year and expressing it as a percentage of the total number of aims actually completed by learners in that year. - 28.
+- 28. A school's achievement rate is the proportion of students who complete a qualification in a particular year that gain a pass in that qualification.
+It is calculated by taking the number of learning aims in scope achieved by students in a particular year and expressing it as a percentage of the total number of aims actually completed by students in that year. - 29.
 The achievement rate is calculated as follows: